savagejacke/KeepOnTheShadowfell/docs/winterhaven.md

 # Chapter 2 - Winterhaven

-Winterhaven is a small walled town near the mountains that has become popular as a haven against the winter (hence the name).
+Winterhaven is a small walled town at the base of the mountains that has become popular as a haven against the winter (hence the name).
 It is so popular because a magical lava river of unknown origin flows through the center of the town, keeping it unusually warm.

-The players should spend a lot of time in WInterhaven in later chapters, so refer back to this chapter when you need to know anything about Winterhaven.
+The players should spend a lot of time in Winterhaven in later chapters, so refer back to this chapter when you need to know anything about Winterhaven.

 ## Entering the town